Spirits will arise!

-5. Delight Children
+5. Give out Treats and Delight Children

-Did you know that sales of candy, costumes, and decorations are expected to be in the billions of dollars this Halloween?
+Did you know that, despite COVID, sales of candy, costumes, and decorations are expected to be in the billions of dollars this Halloween?

 When you’re thinking of how to advertise your business for Halloween, think of what you can offer to children.
-If they are among your target audience, give them Halloween treats, discounts and other freebies.
-If not, give these to your customers who are parents.
-Tell them it’s for their kids.
-You create goodwill by giving something for their children.
+Trick or treating might be cancelled in many states and cities, but that doesn’t mean you can’t hand out some candy.
+Offer Halloween treats, discounts and other freebies with each purchase.
+You create goodwill by giving something for your customers’ children.
 They’ll remember you for this.